 The Durban ICC was originally built as a catalyst for economic development for the City of Durban and the KwaZulu-Natal province.
-This primary mandate was expanded in recent years to include profitability as a self-sustaining entity of the eThekwini Municipality.
-Having completed its 18th year of successful operation, it is clear that the Centre is performing admirably on both of its twin mandates.
+Having completed its 22nd year of successful operation, it is clear that the Centre is performing admirably on this mandate.

 An independent Economic Impact study has been commissioned annually since 2007 to assess the extent of the Durban ICC’s socio-economic benefit to the City, Province and Country.
-Grant Thornton South Africa was appointed to conduct the detailed study for the past fiscal year.
+International accounting and auditing firm BDO was appointed to conduct the detailed study for the past fiscal year.

 The gross benefit to the region is the wealth created as a result of the delegates’ expenditure whilst attending the events secured by the Durban ICC.
 In order to quantify the region’s financial benefit, the expenditure derived from all visitor activity in the relevant economic sectors must be calculated.
 The report tracks the contribution made in a number of key economic indicators including contribution to KwaZulu-Natal’s Gross Geographic Product, the overall contribution to South Africa’s GDP and the impact this had on job creation.
 In addition, the study reports on the flow to government taxes, net foreign exchange earnings and the contribution to low-income households.

-The 2016 report reveals that during the past financial year, the Centre contributed R4,265,786,593 to South Africa’s GDP exceeding the target of R3.5-billion by 22%.
-The majority of this contribution directly benefited the KwaZulu-Natal Gross Geographic Product during the year to the tune of R 4,136,602,784.
+The 2019 report reveals that during the past financial year, the Centre contributed R6.3-billion to South Africa’s Gross Domestic Product.
+The majority of this contribution directly benefitted the KwaZulu-Natal Gross Geographic Product during the year to the tune of R6.1-billion.

-The Durban ICC’s contribution to the country’s Gross Domestic Product over the past decade has exceeded R29-billion, not taking into account its contribution in the first nine years of its operation, which was not quantified at the time.
+As a catalyst for socio-economic growth, the Durban ICC’s cumulative contribution to the GDP of KwaZulu-Natal over the past thirteen years has been R43.3 billion whilst R45.4 billion went into the South African GDP.
+This is an outstanding achievement considering it does not include the Centre’s contribution in the first nine years of its operation, which was not quantified at the time.